Irving, Brown lead Celtics to 110-104 OT win over Wizards

 Share via Email

+WASHINGTON — Two days after Boston lost to the team chasing the Celtics atop the Eastern Conference standings, guard Kyrie Irving wasn't about to let his team suffer another defeat.

-WASHINGTON — Kyrie Irving scored 12 of Boston's last 17 points and finished with 28 to help the Celtics remain in sole possession of the Eastern Conference lead with a 110-104 overtime victory over the Washington Wizards on Thursday night.
+Irving scored 12 of Boston's last 17 points and finished with 28 to help the Celtics remain in sole possession of the East lead with a 110-104 overtime victory over the Washington Wizards on Thursday night.

+"Every game for us is a learning experience, and it's almost like a 'must-win," Irving said after his second game back from a thigh injury.
+"Just based on the amount of expectations and what we put on ourselves and one another on a game-to-game basis."

 Jaylen Brown added five of his 18 points in overtime for Boston.
-The Celtics have won five of six, and remained a game ahead of Toronto in the race for the East's top playoff seed after the Raptors win over New York earlier Thursday.
+The Celtics have won five of six, and remained a game ahead of Toronto in the race for the East's top playoff seed after the Raptors' win over New York earlier Thursday.
+The Raptors beat the Celtics 111-91 in Toronto on Tuesday.

 Otto Porter had 27 points and 11 rebounds for Washington, and Bradley Beal had 18 points and matched his career high with nine assists.